kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 condition publish is therefore implemented as a shared helper in the `nodeshutdown` package, invoked by both platform managers immediately before `killPods`, which gives Windows the same ordering guarantee with no platform-specific code.
+The tier boundary and the critical-phase publish live in the shared `podManager` tier walk, so tier-aware admission is likewise platform-neutral.
 Two differences are absorbed by the existing design:
 [KEP-4802] lists shutdown cancellation as a Non-Goal and the Windows manager has no cancel path, so the "shutdown cancelled" transition above does not exist on Windows and kubelet-startup clear is the only recovery rule there; and the